Pale Moon: Technical Details

 Supported processors

-Requirements for the regular Pale Moon browser are, in short: a CPU with SSE2 support.
-This support has been present in all mainstream CPUs since the Intel Pentium 4, and the AMD Athlon64 processors.
-All multi-core processors on the market should support this instruction set.
+Requirements for the regular Pale Moon browser are, in short: a CPU with AVX support.
+This support has been present in all mainstream CPUs in the last decade.
+The only exception for official binaries is the 32-bit version we are still building for Windows, which will support much older CPUs.

 How different is this browser from Mozilla products?

-The differences are increasingly significant as time passes.
-Pale Moon should be considered a "true fork" and a totally independent product.
+While Pale Moon has its ancestral roots in Mozilla Firefox, it should be considered a "true fork" and a totally independent product.

-2. Pale Moon comes with a number of different configuration settings and under-the-hood behaviour than Firefox, and may behave differently when certain advanced configuration preferences are changed.
+2. Pale Moon may behave differently when certain advanced configuration preferences are changed.
 Never assume that what applies to Firefox also applies to Pale Moon; in many cases it does not.

 Note that "internet speed boosters" and general "tweak guides" written for Firefox can actually harm Pale Moon's speed as the configuration defaults are made with in-depth knowledge of the browser back-end and "a higher number" or "bigger buffer" isn't always better.
 You are strongly advised to always use defaults as supplied in Pale Moon.